-Planned audit procedures Description

-Determination

-We have determined planning materiality (financial statement materiality determined at the planning stage of the audit) based on professional judgement in the context of our knowledge of the PFCC and Chief Constable, including consideration of factors such as stakeholder expectations, industry developments, financial stability and reporting requirements for the financial statements

-- We determine planning materiality in order to: - establish what level of misstatement could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements - assist in establishing the scope of our audit engagement and audit tests - determine sample sizes and - assist in evaluating the effect of known and likely misstatements in the financial statements
+Description Planned audit procedures Determination We have determined planning materiality (financial statement materiality for the planning stage of the audit) based on professional judgement in the context of our knowledge of the Authority, including consideration of factors such as stakeholder expectations, industry developments, financial stability and reporting requirements for the financial statements We determine planning materiality in order to: establish what level of misstatement could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements assist in establishing the scope of our audit engagement and audit tests determine sample sizes and assist in evaluating the effect of known and likely misstatements in the financial statements Other factors An item does not necessarily have to be large to be considered to have a material effect on the financial statements An item may be considered to be material by nature when it relates to instances where greater precision is required Reassessment of materiality Our assessment of materiality is kept under review throughout the audit process We reconsider planning materiality if, during the course of our audit engagement, we become aware of facts and circumstances that would have caused us to make a different determination of planning materiality Matters we will report to the Joint Independent Audit Committee Whilst our audit procedures are designed to identify misstatements which are material to our opinion on the financial statements as a whole, we nevertheless report to the Joint Independent Audit Committee any unadjusted misstatements of lesser amounts to the extent that these are identified by our audit work.

-Other factors

-An item does not necessarily have to be large to be considered to have a material effect on the financial statements

-An item may be considered to be material by nature when it relates to instances where greater precision is required

-Reassessment of materiality

-Our assessment of materiality is kept under review throughout the audit process

-· We reconsider planning materiality if, during the course of our audit engagement, we become aware of facts and circumstances that would have caused us to make a different determination of planning materialitu

-Matters we will report to the Joint Independent Audit Committee

-Whilst our audit procedures are designed to identify misstatements which are material to our opinion on the financial statements as a whole, we nevertheless report to those charged with governance any unadjusted misstatements of lesser amounts to the extent that these are identified by our audit work.
 Under ISA 260 (UK) 'Communication with those charged with governance', we are obliged to report uncorrected omissions or misstatements other than those which are 'clearly trivial' to those charged with governance.
 ISA 260 (UK) defines 'clearly trivial' as matters that are clearly inconsequential, whether taken individually or in aggregate and whether judged by any quantitative or qualitative criteria.

-- · We report to those charged with governance any unadjusted misstatements of lesser amounts to the extent that these are identified by our audit work. - In the context of the PFCC and Chief Constable, we propose that an individual difference could normally be considered to be clearly trivial if it is less than £205k (PY £150k). - If management have corrected material misstatements identified during the course of the audit, we will consider whether those corrections should be communicated to those charged with governance to assist them in fulfilling their governance responsibilities.
+We report to the Joint Independent Audit Committee any unadjusted misstatements of lesser amounts to the extent that these are identified by our audit work.
+In the context of the Authority, we propose that an individual difference could normally be considered to be clearly trivial if it is less than £42,500 (PY £38,500).
+If management have corrected material misstatements identified during the course of the audit, we will consider whether those corrections should be communicated to the Joint Independent Audit Committee to assist it in fulfilling its governance responsibilities.